-The data is in CSV format (commas between fields, double quotes around any field which contains a comma, a double quote inside a string is doubled.)
+The data is in CSV format (commas between fields, double quotes around any field which contains a comma, a double quote inside a field is doubled.)
 Empty values (a.k.a. blank or null) are represented as two adjacent field separators, or as a field separator followed by end of line (or at the beginning of a line, but that can't happen with this format).

 Most customers won't have data for all of the fields in the format.
 You should leave the fields you're not using empty.

 The character encoding has to be either ASCII or ISO 8859-1 (Latin-1).